concur/developer.concur.com/tools-support/support.markdown

 ---

 #### Configuring Sandboxes:
-You can get assistance for your developer sandbox configuration using the [Sandbox Configuration Assistance][1] page.
+You can get assistance for your developer sandbox configuration by going to the [Concur Forums for Sandbox Setup][1] page.

 - - -